Tags:

 And despite an army of friends

-Who all him an inspiration
+Who all call him an inspiration

 He remains a conversation piece between people